-Mapillary for Drivers is an app for completing tasks that are part of Capture Projects, a tool that lets organizations collect fresh street-level imagery and map data in an area.
-By dividing an area into smaller tasks that several drivers can work on simultaneously, it’s possible to quickly and systematically cover an area with street-level imagery and access map data from that area.
+Mapillary for Drivers is an app for completing tasks that are part of Capture Projects, a tool that lets organizations collect fresh street-level imagery in an area by dividing it into smaller tasks that several drivers can work on simultaneously.

 Mapillary for Drivers lets you manage the tasks assigned to you, see what needs to be captured in each task, and optionally also capture images for you, if the project is specified to use the smartphone as a camera.
 You can also keep track of how much time you've spent capturing.